JeffCohen/workbook/books/kiei925/3-ruby/1-introduction/3-variables.md

 ```

 In the above example, we first _assigned_ the text `"Alice"` to
 a _variable_ called `name`.

-This is very similar to the memory
+> This is just like the "M" button
-facility in your calculator, but we're allowed to have as many
+  on your calculator, but since we're allowed to have as many
-variables as we want by giving them unique names.
+  variables as we want, by give them names.

 Here are more examples of how to use variables: